Distributed Team Challenges

 4. Advance communication mediums help in eliminating the gaps.

-Coordinating, collaborating, time zone conflicts, not enough face time to instill trust or camaraderie - part of my current ecosystem.
+Coordinating, collaborating, time zone conflicts, and not enough face time to instill trust or camaraderie - are part of my current ecosystem.
 It can be managed by getting the team to meet once or twice if budget permits - to put faces to names.

 The scrum master will need to play a bigger role here in encouraging participation and healthy dissent.
 Also, one thing that's working well for me is to encourage video conferencing on calls.